Lorenzo Sonego: Early life

-Sonego has released three singles, all alongside AlterEdo: "Un solo secondo" (2021), which has amassed 1.5 million streams on Spotify; "SWING" (2022), and "Cielo Aperto" (2023).

-Career
+Professional career

-2016–2017: ATP Tour debut and first Challenger title
+2016–2017: ATP debut, first Challenger title

-He made his ATP Tour debut in May 2016 at the Italian Open, where he received a wild card and lost against João Sousa in the first round.
+Sonego made his ATP Tour debut in May 2016 at the Italian Open, where he received a wild card and lost against João Sousa in the first round.

 On 17 October 2017 he won his first Challenger title, defeating Tim Pütz at the 2017 Sparkassen ATP Challenger.

 2018: Grand Slam debut

 Sonego started his Grand Slam career with a win over Robin Haase at the 2018 Australian Open.
 He was then defeated in the second round by Richard Gasquet.

 Sonego entered 2018 Wimbledon as a lucky loser after being defeated by Ernests Gulbis in the third round of qualifying.
 He was defeated by Taylor Fritz in the first round in straight sets.

 2019: First ATP title, Masters 1000 quarterfinal

 Sonego, as a qualifier, reached the quarterfinals of Monte-Carlo, upsetting 8th seed Karen Khachanov on the way.
 He lost to eventual runner-up Dušan Lajović in straight sets.

 Sonego won his first ATP title in Antalya, Turkey in June 2019, defeating Serbian Miomir Kecmanović in three sets in the final.